flatlanderone/BuyOnDayOne-ModExtensions/README.md

 ## Buy On Day One - Telrics Horses V2
 Buy On Day One - Telrics Horses V2 lets you buy all the horses from Telrics Horses V2 mod from each trader starting on your first day in the zombie apocalypse.

-## Buy On Day One - TMO Vehicles (pending approval from parent mod creator)
+## Buy On Day One - TMO ServerSide Vehicles
 Buy On Day One - TMO Vehicles lets you buy all TMO vehicles from each trader starting on your first day in the zombie apocalypse.

 ## Important Notes